ankitdhall/lidar_camera_calibration/README.md

 <img src="images/setup_view1.jpg" width="432"/> <img src="images/setup_view2.jpg" width="432"/>

 There are a couple of configuration files that need to be specfied in order to calibrate the camera and the LiDAR.
-The config files are available in the `cross_sensor_calibration/conf` directory.
-The `find_velodyne_points.launch` file is available in the `cross_sensor_calibration/launch` directory.
+The config files are available in the `lidar_camera_calibration/conf` directory.
+The `find_transform.launch` file is available in the `lidar_camera_calibration/launch` directory.

 ### config_file.txt